Music’s my element, something I need, like air and light.

 Slowly, gently, through a close-to-home, quietly attentive year, we each created our own versions of sanctuary.
 And then sifted, sorted and fashioned them into a bower.

-Bower will be released as an album by ABC Classics on May 14, and tour nationally for Musica Viva July 10-26.
+Bower was released by ABC Classics on May 14, and tours nationally for Musica Viva July 10-26.

 Genevieve Lacey — recorders

 Martel Ollerenshaw — producer